Graphic footage shows suspect in Moscow concert attack ‘being force-fed own ear’

 Kremlin refuses to answer questions about videos circulating on social media as Russian MPs call for death penalty for those found guilty of attack that killed more than 130 people

-Graphic footage that appears to show the torture of suspects in the Moscow concert hall attack during which more than 130 people were killed are circulating in Russia, although the Kremlin is refusing to answer questions about the videos.
+Footage that appears to show the torture of suspects in the Moscow concert hall attack during which more than 130 people were killed is circulating in Russia, although the Kremlin is refusing to answer questions about the videos.
+A total of 97 people remain in hospital, officials said.

-One of the videos appears to show security forces cutting off the ear of one of the suspects and trying to feed it to him, while another shows a man apparently being subject to electric shocks to his groin.
+One of the films appears to show security forces cutting off the ear of one of the suspects and trying to feed it to him, while another shows a man apparently being subjected to electric shocks to his groin.
 A third shows security forces beating a man with their rifle butts and kicking him as he lies in the snow.
-Isis has claimed the attack and itself released graphic video of the attackers firing on the crowd inside the concert hall.
+Isis has claimed the attack, and has released graphic video footage of the attackers firing on the crowd inside the concert hall.

 Four men appeared in court over the weekend and were charged in relation to the attack.
-They appeared to have been beaten, with one of the suspects having heavy bandaging on his right ear.
-One also had to be brought into the courtroom in a wheelchair.
+They appeared to have been beaten, and one of the suspects had heavy bandaging to his right ear.
+Another had to be brought into the courtroom in a wheelchair.

+The four suspects were named by Russian authorities as Dalerdzhon Mirzoyev, 32, Saidakrami Murodali Rachabalizoda, 30, Shamsidin Fariduni, 25, and Muhammadsobir Fayzov, 19.

+Mr Fariduni said in an interrogation video published on social media that he had arrived from Turkey on 4 March.
+He was trembling while being questioned by the side of a road, with his hands tied behind his back.
+He said that he had “shot people” in Crocus City Hall “for money”, having been offered 500,000 roubles (£4,300) by a person he did not identify.

+The man named as Mr Fayzov appeared to lose consciousness as he was brought into court in a wheelchair.
+Photographs circulating online on Sunday appeared to show Mr Fayzov with one of his eyes missing.

-The men were officially identified by as citizens of Tajikistan, Russia’s Tass state news agency said.
-A court statement on the Telegram messaging service said Mirzoyev had “admitted his guilt in full”, while Rachabalizoda also “admitted guilt”.
+The men were officially identified as citizens of Tajikistan, Russia’s Tass state news agency said.
+A court statement on the Telegram messaging service said Mr Mirzoyev had “admitted his guilt in full”, while Mr Rachabalizoda had also “admitted guilt”.
 All four were remanded in pre-trial custody until May.

-The men were caught in the southern Bryansk region, hundreds of miles from Moscow, when they fled a vehicle and tried to reach a nearby forest.
+The men were caught about 14 hours after the attack in the southern Bryansk region, around 400km (250 miles) southwest of Moscow, when they fled a vehicle and tried to reach a nearby forest.

 When asked about the videos showing alleged torture of the suspects, the Kremlin’s spokesperson, Dmitri Peskov, refused to comment.